self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 [Firecracker](https://github.com/firecracker-microvm/firecracker) is a Virtual Machine Monitor (VMM) that leans on Linux's KVM functionality to run VMs.
 Its beauty is in its simplicity, however even though it doesn't need a lot, you will need KVM to be available.
 If you have a bare-metal machine, like your own PC, or an old server or laptop, you're all set.
 There's also plenty of options for bare-metal in the cloud - billed either on a per minute/hour basis or per month.

-And finally, for quick testing, [DigitalOcean](https://m.do.co/c/8d4e75e9886f), GCP, Azure and DigitalOcean all support what is known as "Nested Virtualization".
+And finally, for quick testing, [DigitalOcean](https://m.do.co/c/8d4e75e9886f), GCP, and Azure all support what is known as "Nested Virtualization".
 That's where you obtain a VM, which itself can start further VMs, it's not as fast as bare-metal, but it's cheap and works.

 Finally, whilst Firecracker and actuated (our CI product) both support Arm, and Raspberry Pi, this tutorial is only available for `x86_64`` to keep the instructions simple.